danielharrell/does_music_move/does_music_move.md

-What is more, the most obvious way of solving this problem, by turning our attention from the motion's path to the motion itself, suggests the same analysis of the hand that we earlier gave of the melody---to the same nonsensical conclusion.
+What is more, the most obvious way of solving this problem, by turning our attention from the motion's path to the motion itself, suggests the same analysis of the motion that we earlier gave of the melody---to the same nonsensical conclusion.
 The hand may be a spatial whole, but its motion is a temporal whole, just like a melody.
-So while the hand may not be composed of the places it moves between, the motion is composed of those places.
+So while the hand may not be composed of the places it moves between, the motion *is* composed of those places.
 And this means that space cannot contain this motion, at any moment of it.
 For at any moment of it, at most, space can contain only one part of this motion rather than